These 4 U.S. Ski Resorts Could Defy Seasons and Open Before Halloween

 1. Arapahoe Basin, Colorado

-Over the past five years, Arapahoe Basin has opened before Halloween four times.
+Over the past ten years, Arapahoe Basin has opened before Halloween EIGHT times!
 Therefore, spending Halloween skiing at A-Basin is a likely possibility.

 A-Basin is about a 2-hour drive from our home in Steamboat Springs.
 We’ve traveled to A-Basin countless times and have a soft spot for its challenging terrains.